M507/QSearchSploit/README.md

 # QSearchSploit

 Redesigning Searchsploit output style.
-+ The outputs come sorted from new to old.
++ The outputs are sorted from new to old.
 + No links or unnecessary information.
 + Colored outputs.